komoot/photon/docs/usage.md

-To enable CORS (cross-site requests), use the switch **-cors-any** to allow requests from any origin or set the parameter **-cors-origin** to one or more specific origin.
+To enable CORS (cross-site requests), use the switch **-cors-any** to allow requests from any origin or set the parameter **-cors-origin** to one or more specific origins.
 By default, CORS support is disabled.

 **-max-results** (for '/api' searches) and **-max-reverse-results** (for '/reverse' searches) can be used to change the maximum